-Main trends in waste prevention and ecodesign in plans submitted Product analysis and recyclability assessment for improvement Working with suppliers: awareness, evaluation, incentives Choice of recyclable materials and single-material components Promotion and eco-selection of recyclable products Consideration of component separability and modularity in design Compliance with REACH and RoHS regulatory requirements Reduction and elimination of substances (BFRs, halogens, etc.) Reduction in the number and diversity of materials and components (standard.)
-Training, awareness of recyclability/dismantling (internal, external) Improved repairability in development 2
+Main trends in waste prevention and ecodesign in plans submitted Assessment of the recyclability of existing products for improvement Working with suppliers: awareness, evaluation, incentives Consideration of component separability in design Rationalisation and pooling of materials (plastics) and components Compliance with REACH and RoHS requirements Assessment and tracking of recycling substances and disruptors Reduction or elimination of certain substances (solvents, BFRs, etc.) Development and selection of single-material products Easy access to electronic components (batteries, boards, cells) Choice of recyclable packaging

-Producers have committed to appropriate actions aimed at increasing the recyclability of equipment they design, develop, manufacture, purchase and place on the market.
+In general, producers have committed to appropriate actions aimed at increasing the recyclability of equipment they design, develop, manufacture, purchase and place on the market.

 These actions are mainly based on:

-- The choice of recyclable materials or products, with upstream actions to analyse and assess the recyclability of products for improvement - The integration of separability concepts into specifications for R&D teams in charge of product design or for suppliers - The rationalisation of the quantities and types of materials (e.g. limited variety of plastics) and components used, based on reinforced standards

-The reduction/elimination of recycling disruptors and substances.
-On this last point, reliance on REACH and RoHS regulations on substances was often mentioned.
+- The choice of recyclable materials or products, with an initial assessment of the recyclability rate - The integration of separability concepts into specifications for R&D teams in charge of product design or for suppliers - The rationalisation of the quantities and types of materials (e.g. limited variety of plastics) and components used, based on reinforced standards - The reduction/elimination of recycling disruptors and substances.
+On this last point, reliance on REACH and RoHS regulations on substances was widely mentioned.
 To improve equipment recyclability, compliance with these regulatory requirements should be supplemented by actions to reduce the presence of unregulated recycling disruptors such as brominated flame retardants and persistent organic pollutants.